U.S. Catholics allowed corned beef on Paddy's Friday, meat industry cheers

 Corned beef sales account for less than 1 percent of total retail beef sales during the rest of the year - but jump to 9 percent in March, NCBA said.

-The largest U.S corned beef producer, Colorado Premium, accounts for 30 to 40 percent of about 70 million pounds of corned beef consumed on St. Patrick's Day, and sources its meat from JBS SA (JBSS3.SA), Tyson Foods Inc (TSN.N) and others, company spokesman Zack Henderson said.
+The largest U.S corned beef producer, Colorado Premium, accounts for 30 to 40 percent of about 70 million pounds of corned beef consumed on St. Patrick's Day, and sources its meat from JBS SA, Tyson Foods Inc and others, company spokesman Zack Henderson said.

 Such volume is expected to help offset the tight margins that have challenged beef processors in recent months, analysts said.